burgwyn/DATA601-HW2/README.md

 ## Overview

-This study explores publicly available salary data from the City of Chicago.
+This study explores [publicly available salary data API](https://data.cityofchicago.org/Administration-Finance/Current-Employee-Names-Salaries-and-Position-Title/xzkq-xp2w) from the City of Chicago.
 Transparency in government is a fundamental trait in a functioning democracy.
 The [Open Government](https://en.wikipedia.org/wiki/Open_government) movement seeks to ensure citizens have the right to see documents and other data that pertain to how their government operates, including how budgets are spent.

 ## Goals